HiWish program: Dust devil tracks

-Dust devil tracks can be very pretty.
-They are caused by giant dust devils removing bright colored dust from the Martian surface; thereby exposing a dark layer.
+The patterns formed by the dust devil tracks change frequently; sometimes in just a few months.

 Dust devils on Mars have been photographed both from the ground and high overhead from orbit.
 They have even blown dust off the solar panels of two Rovers on Mars, thereby greatly extending their useful lifetime.
 The pattern of the tracks has been shown to change every few months.
 A study that combined data from the High Resolution Stereo Camera (HRSC) and the Mars Orbiter Camera (MOC) found that some large dust devils on Mars have a diameter of 700 m and last at least 26 minutes.

+According to a study by V. Bickel and others, Martian near-surface winds are significantly stronger and more abundant than previously assumed by global circulation models and surface measurements.
+Tracking over a thousand dust devils revealed winds up to 160 km/h, which are likely a major source of atmospheric dust and provide data to refine climate models.
+The study found that the diameters of dust devils range from an estimated ~18 to ~578 m, with a average diameter of 82 m.